What Is Organic Traffic? How SEO Brings Visitors to Your Website

 Search Intent and Organic Visitors

-Pages that consistently meet intent tend to improve in rankings over time.
+Search engines analyze user behavior to determine whether a page satisfies intent.
+Pages that consistently meet expectations tend to improve in rankings over time.

-To build stronger intent alignment, it helps to understand SEO fundamentals.
-Start with What Is Search Engine Optimization (SEO)?
+Understanding intent is foundational to SEO success.
+Beginners can start with What Is Search Engine Optimization (SEO)?
 A Beginner’s Guide.

 Measuring Organic Traffic

-Organic traffic can be measured using analytics tools that track search visits.
+Organic traffic is measured using analytics tools that track search engine visits.

 - Organic sessions